StarTux/InvisibleItemFrames/README.md

 As a player, you require:
 - The `invisibleitemframes.use` permission node
-- Build permissions via the GenericEvents plugin
+- Build permissions via the Core plugin

 ## Dependencies

-- GenericEvents
+- Core